DC23/habitica-challenge-wrangler/README.md

     python challenge_wrangler.py my_challenge_data.csv

+By default, the leaderboard showing the top 20 participants is displayed.
+The number of participants to display can be specified with a second command line
+argument:

+    python challenge_wrangler.py my_challenge_data.csv 10

 ## Scoring

 First, all unchecked todos have their score set to zero, so that a todo scores